Kastellia

 (3) 13,925 acres of forestry quality land.
 The remainder is allocated for housing and roads.

 The population has been steadily decreasing.
 The 1928 census found 1,066 inhabitants.
 By 1961 it had fallen to 827.
-By 1991 it had dropped to 779 and the latest census, in 2011, counted only 523.
+By 1991 it had dropped to 779 and the latest census, in 2021, counted only 422.

 History

 After the Trojan War the Dorians settled in the area of present Kastellia, and founded the cities Erineus, Boium, Cytinium and Pindus.
 In 1835, after the Greek War of Independence, Kastellia became a part of the municipality of Erineos, named after the ancient city.
 This municipality, part of the Parnassida Province, had 2,253 inhabitants.
 In 1872 the municipality was renamed to Dorieis.
 The municipality was dissolved on August 29, 1912 (under Law 4057/1912) and Kastellia became an independent community, with the settlement of Chlomos.
-In 1997 under the Capodistrian Plan, the former communities Apostolias, Gravia, Kaloskopi, Kastellia, Mariolata, Oinochori, Sklithro and Vargiani were merged into the new municipality of Gravia.
+In 1997 under the Kapodistrias reform, the former communities Apostolias, Gravia, Kaloskopi, Kastellia, Mariolata, Oinochori, Sklithro and Vargiani were merged into the new municipality of Gravia.